Substra/substra-documentation/docs/source/how-to/using-substra/get_performances.rst

 ========================================

 .. warning::
-    This page has been tested with Substra 0.36.0.
-Some changes might be needed is your using a more recent version.
+    The last time this page was tested was with **Substra 0.36.0**.
+Some changes might be needed if you are using a more recent Substra version.

 Performances of a compute plan can be retrieved
 - with the :code:`get_performances(CP_KEY)` function of the `Substra Python library <api_reference.html#sdk-reference>`_